Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 011 : July 20 , 2018

-**Today's Progress** :  Wrote a medium article about Bagged & Boosted Decision Trees and Discriminant Analysis as a continuation of Common Classification Algorithms.
+**Today's Progress** :  Wrote a medium article exploring support Vector Machines(SVM) on a deeper level.
 Trained a Terrain classifier with SVM.

 **Thoughts** : I am learning more new things.